-George C. Wallace Community College, a comprehensive community college, seeks to provide accessible quality educational opportunities, promote economic growth, and enhance the quality of life of its constituents.
+George C. Wallace Community College - Dothan, a comprehensive community college, inspires and facilitates learning to prepare its constituents for current and emerging opportunities and to promote economic and social development.

 STATEMENT OF ROLE AND SCOPE

 The College fulfills its mission through a clearly defined set of programs and services.